Constraint Automata on Infinite Data Trees: From CTL(Z)/CTL*(Z) To Decision Procedures: Determinisation of B uchi Word Constraint Automata

 \section{Determinisation of B\"uchi Word Constraint Automata}

-In this section, we present a construction to transform nondeterministic B\"uchi word constraint automata to deterministic Rabin word constraint automata.
-To establish Corollary~\ref{corollary-ltlz-rabin} has been a building block to decide the satisfiability status of $\CTLStar(\Zed)$ formulas (cf. Section~\ref{section-final-steps}) and this also takes advantage of Theorem~\ref{theorem-size-safra-automaton}.
-The construction below is based on Safra's well-known construction for B\"uchi automata~\cite[Theorem 1.1]{Safra89}.
+In this section, we present a construction to transform nondeterministic B\"uchi word constraint automata to equivalent deterministic Rabin word constraint automata (Theorem \ref{theorem-size-safra-automaton} below, used to establish Corollary~\ref{corollary-ltlz-rabin} in Section~\ref{section-final-steps}).
+The construction is based on Safra's well known construction for B\"uchi automata~\cite[Theorem 1.1]{Safra89}.
 In our adaptation, we give a special attention to the cardinality of the transition relation and to the size of the constraints in transitions, as these two parameters are, {\em a priori}, unbounded in constraint automata, but they are essential to perform the complexity analysis in Section~\ref{section-final-steps}.

 A constraint word automaton $\aautomaton$ is \defstyle{deterministic} whenever for all locations $\alocation$, letters $\aletter$ and pairs of valuations $(\vect{z},\vect{z}')\in\Zed^{2\beta}$, there exists in $\aautomaton$ \emph{at most} one transition $(\alocation,\aletter,\acons,\alocation')$ such that $\Zed\models\acons(\vect{z},\vect{z}')$.